Learn about 7 impactful reputation management examples in our guest post from Novum™ below.

 - Provide helpful solutions for negative feedback

 The next step is to create a profile on the online platforms you see fit for your business.
-Google Business (Google My Business) and Yelp are great options for local businesses.
+Google Business (Google My Business) are great options for local businesses.
 But if your main product is a digital tool like a free/paid podcasting software for hosting, tracking, and promoting your podcast channel – G2 Crowd and Capterra are the better options.

 They use star ratings to measure customer satisfaction.
 They also highlight the software’s essential features, such as ease of use, best for editing/recording podcasts, device compatibility, etc.

 You may not control what people say about your brand or products, but you can control what they see.
 You can deliver it by creating a killer landing page or website.
 The website should have the following elements to ensure you will captivate your audience’s attention.

 - Include intuitive menus and a clear site map for easy navigation